Pork Loin vs. Pulled Pork: Why Shoulder is the Right Choice

 Toasting spices in a pan

-Before adding ground spices to your recipe, take a minute to toast them in a dry skillet over medium heat.
-This releases their essential oils and boosts their aroma significantly.
+Before adding ground spices to your recipe, toast them in a dry skillet over medium heat for 1-2 minutes.
+This releases essential oils and significantly boosts aroma without burning.

-Create a base rub using a mix of brown sugar, smoked paprika, garlic powder, onion powder, salt, and black pepper.
-Apply generously to your pork loin before cooking to build a deep, savory crust.
+Create a base rub using brown sugar, smoked paprika, garlic powder, onion powder, salt, and black pepper.
+Apply generously to your pork shoulder before cooking to build a deep, savory crust that enhances flavor penetration.

 #3 Use Acid to Brighten Flavors